Last Updated on June 1, 2026

 This post contains some affiliate links.
 If you make a purchase through these links, I receive a small commission at NO EXTRA COST TO YOU.

 One of the things I really loved about Granada, was that it’s not overwhelming.
-It’s much smaller and not very crowded compared to other big Spanish cities like Barcelona or Madrid.
-Granada is very compact and you can pretty much see everything by walking around.
-As long as you don’t mind the hills, that is.
-Neigborhoods like Sacromonte and UNESCO recognized Albaicin are pretty hilly and there are lots of stairs involved.
+It’s much smaller and not as crowded as other big Spanish cities like Barcelona or Madrid.
+It’s also very compact, so you can walk between all the main sights in the historic center.
+But keep in mind, some neighborhoods are very hilly!

 Visit the Alhambra